-In November 2001, the City of Manila enacted City Ordinance No. 8027 reclassifying the areas occupied by the oil terminals of Petron, Shell and Chevron from industrial to commercial.
+In November 2001, the City of Manila enacted City Ordinance No. 8027 (Ordinance 8027) reclassifying the areas occupied by the oil terminals of Petron, Shell and Chevron from industrial to commercial.
 This reclassification made the operation of the oil terminals in Pandacan, Manila illegal.
-However, in June 2002, Petron, together with Shell and Chevron, entered into a Memorandum of Understanding (MOU) with the City of Manila and the DOE, agreeing to scale down operations, recognizing that this was a sensible and practical solution to reduce the economic impact of Ordinance 8027.
-In December 2002, in reaction to the MOU, SJS filed a petition with the Supreme Court against the Mayor of Manila asking that the latter be ordered to enforce Ordinance No. 8027.
-In April 2003, Petron filed a petition with the Regional Trial Court (RTC) to annul Ordinance No. 8027 and enjoin its implementation.
-On the basis of a status quo order issued by the RTC, Mayor of Manila ceased implementation of Ordinance No. 8027.
+However, in June 2002, Petron, together with Shell and Chevron, entered into a Memorandum of Understanding (MOU) with the City of Manila and the Department of Energy (DOE), agreeing to scale down operations, recognizing that this was a sensible and practical solution to reduce the economic impact of Ordinance 8027.
+In December 2002, in reaction to the MOU, Social Justice Society (SJS) filed a petition with the SC against the Mayor of Manila asking that the latter be ordered to enforce Ordinance 8027.
+In April 2003, Petron filed a petition with the Regional Trial Court (RTC) to annul Ordinance 8027 and enjoin its implementation.
+On the basis of a status quo order issued by the RTC, the Mayor of Manila ceased implementation of Ordinance 8027.

-The City of Manila subsequently issued the Comprehensive Land Use Plan and Zoning Ordinance (Ordinance No. 8119), which applied to the entire City of Manila.
-Ordinance No. 8119 allowed Petron (and other non-conforming establishments) a seven-year grace period to vacate.
-As a result of the passage of Ordinance No. 8119, which was thought to effectively repeal Ordinance No. 8027, in April 2007, the RTC dismissed the petition filed by Petron questioning Ordinance No. 8027.
+The City of Manila subsequently issued the Comprehensive Land Use Plan and Zoning Ordinance (Ordinance 8119), which applied to the entire City of Manila.
+Ordinance 8119 allowed Petron (and other non-conforming establishments) a seven-year grace period to vacate.
+As a result of the passage of Ordinance 8119, which was thought to effectively repeal Ordinance 8027, in April 2007, the RTC dismissed the petition filed by Petron guestioning Ordinance 8027.

-However, on March 7, 2007, in the case filed by SJS, the Supreme Court rendered a decision (March 7 Decision) directing the Mayor of Manila to immediately enforce Ordinance No. 8027.
-On March 12, 2007, Petron, together with Shell and Chevron, filed motions with the Supreme Court seeking intervention and reconsideration of the March 7 Decision, on the ground that the Supreme Court failed to consider supervening events, notably (i) the passage of Ordinance No. 8119 which superseded Ordinance No. 8027, as well as (ii) the RTC orders preventing the implementation of Ordinance No. 8027.
+However, on March 7, 2007, in the case filed by SJS, the SC rendered a decision (March 7 Decision) directing the Mayor of Manila to immediately enforce Ordinance 8027.
+On March 12, 2007, Petron, together with Shell and Chevron, filed motions with the SC seeking intervention and reconsideration of the March 7 Decision, on the ground that the SC failed to consider supervening events, notably (i) the passage of Ordinance 8119 which supersedes Ordinance 8027, as well as (ii) the RTC orders preventing the implementation of Ordinance 8027.
 Petron, Shell, and Chevron also noted the possible ill-effects on the entire country arising from the sudden closure of the oil terminals in Pandacan.

-On February 13, 2008, the Supreme Court resolved to allow Petron, Shell and Chevron to intervene, but denied their motion for reconsideration.
-In its February 13 resolution (February 13 Resolution), the Supreme Court also declared Ordinance No. 8027 valid, dissolved all existing injunctions against the implementation of the Ordinance No. 8027, and directed Petron, Shell and Chevron to submit their relocation plans to the RTC.
+On February 13, 2008, the SC resolved to allow Petron, Shell and Chevron to intervene, but denied their motion for reconsideration.
+In its February 13 resolution (February 13 Resolution), the SC also declared Ordinance 8027 valid, dissolved all existing injunctions against the implementation of the Ordinance 8027, and directed Petron, Shell and Chevron to submit their relocation plans to the RTC.
 Petron, Shell and Chevron have sought reconsideration of the February 13 Resolution.
 In compliance with the February 13 Resolution, Petron, Shell and Chevron have submitted their comprehensive relocation plans to the RTC.

-In May 2009, Manila City Mayor Alfredo Lim approved Ordinance No. 8187, which repealed Ordinance No. 8027 and Ordinance No. 8119, and permitted the continued operations of the oil terminals in Pandacan.
+In May 2009, Manila City Mayor Alfredo Lim approved Ordinance No. 8187 (Ordinance 8187), which repealed Ordinance 8027 and Ordinance 8119, and permitted the continued operations of the oil terminals in Pandacan.

-In June 2009, petitions were filed with the Supreme Court, seeking the nullification of Ordinance No. 8187 and enjoining its implementation.
+In June 2009, petitions were filed with the SC, seeking the nullification of Ordinance 8187 and enjoining its implementation.
 These petitions were still pending as of December 31, 2011.